JibbSmart/JoyShockMapper/README.md

 Those familiar with Steam Input can implement Action Layers and Action Sets using the quotation marks to load a file on demand.
 That file can contain partial or full remapping of the controller bindings.
 This is very useful for having a different scheme for vehicles, menus or characters.

 ```
+# Load the driving control scheme.
-HOME = "GTA_driving.txt"  # Load the driving control scheme.
-That file should bind home to loading the walking scheme file!
+HOME = "GTA_driving.txt" # That file should bind HOME to loading the walking scheme file!
 ```

 Take note that the command bound in this way cannot contain quotation marks, and thus cannot contain the binding of a command itself.
 In this case, you should put the command in a file and load that file.